autocore-ai/AutowareAuto/src/localization/design/localization-design.md

 general runtime, observations odometry can be used in motion estimation.
 During deprived scenarios, relative and/or odometry can be used to maintain minimal functionality and restart absolute or relative localization when higher level sensing functionality is restored.

+## SLaM

+Simulataneous localization and mapping involves generating a map at runtime, and localizing against this map.
+These algorithms typically involve an "inner" problem during which the localization algorithm matches the current observation against recent history, and an "outer" problem, in which the overall map is corrected for global consistency (i.e. bundle adjustment, pose graph optimization).

+In the context of the proposed localization stack, a component performing the SLaM task can be considered to be an equivalent to an odometry component.
+If the outer problem produces global estimates with respect to a known map frame, then it may also be considered a relative localizer component.

+## Mapping

+Mapping generally involves aggregating observations and solving a global optimization problem to ensure consistency between various optimizations, as stated in the SLaM case.
+In the case where the mapping algorithms are kept separate from the registration/matching algorithms, a separate mapping component can simply take in observations of the salient type and topic, and the transform tree at a given time step.

+The observations can then be transformed to produce an initial guess of the global map, upon which refinement can be done in a non-real-time loop.
+The result may be stored somewhere.

+It is generally not recommended to use the results of an asynchronous mapping procedure in a safety- critical use case.

 # References